lostmygithubaccount/dkdc.dev/mds/about/_index.md

 Hello!
 My name is Cody (he/him).
 I'm passionate about progress via technology.

-Currently for hire!
 Formerly a Product Manager at [dbt Labs](https://getdbt.com) focusing on OSS (Python models) and Cloud (internal platform).
 Formerly a Product Manager at [Azure ML (Microsoft)](https://azure.microsoft.com/products/machine-learning) focusing on data, MLOps, and v2 developer experiences.
 See my [GitHub](https://github.com/lostmygithubaccount) and/or [LinkedIn](https://www.linkedin.com/in/codydkdc) for more details on my experience.

 I care about (in addition to product management):